SCENE 01 / LOCATION AGREEMENTS

 Bilingual location agreements covering private property, INAH archaeological zones, INBAL heritage architecture, SECTUR Pueblos Mágicos, ejido communal-land assemblies, and CONANP protected natural areas — under Mexican federal Civil Code and state property law

 Here is how this works in practice.
 Mexican location agreements draft against a layered ownership and stewardship regime that we handle document-by-document.
-Private property follows the federal Civil Code and state property law with notarial registration (Notario Público) for high-value or sustained-use agreements.
+Private property follows the federal Civil Code and state property law with notarial sign-ups (Notario Público) for high-value or sustained-use agreements.
 Our entertainment counsel structures bilingual Spanish-English contracts that survive both Mexican courts and US distribution due diligence.
-INAH (Instituto Nacional de Antropología e Historia) authorizes filming at every pre-Hispanic archaeological zone.
+INAH (Instituto Nacional de Antropología e Historia) authorizes filming at each pre-Hispanic archaeological zone.
 The list covers Teotihuacán (UNESCO 1987), Chichén Itzá (UNESCO 1988, Yucatán), Palenque (UNESCO 1987, Chiapas), Monte Albán and Mitla (UNESCO 1987, Oaxaca), Uxmal (UNESCO 1996), Tulum, Coba, El Tajín (UNESCO 1992, Veracruz), Xochicalco (UNESCO 1999, Morelos).
 Through formal use agreements that govern crew zones, lighting placement, set-dressing limits, and restoration deposits.

 FAQ